QED1224/Toontown-Resources/README.md

 Each active cog uses to following process to determine its target(s).

 - If the selected cog attack is a group attack, all active toons are attacked (see previous section).
-- If the current cog hasn't taken any damage or `randNum` is greater than 75, a toon is selected at random.
+- If the current cog hasn't taken any damage or `randNum` is >= 75, a toon is selected at random.

 If neither of the above are true, the following algorithm is used to select a toon: